couchbase/couchbase-python-client/docs/source/api/couchbase.rst

 MapReduce/View Methods
 ======================

-.. currentmodule:: couchbase.connection
+.. currentmodule:: couchbase.bucket
-.. class:: Connection
+.. class:: Bucket

     .. automethod:: query

 Design Document Management
 ==========================

+.. currentmodule:: couchbase.bucketmanager

+To perform design document management operations, you must first get an instance of the :class:`BucketManager`.
+You can do this by invoking the :meth:`~couchbase.bucket.Bucket.bucket_manager` method on the :class:`~couchbase.bucket.Bucket` object.

 .. note::
     Design document management functions are async.
 This means that any